 The cool thing about Patreon is that creators can offer their content in phases, which is ideal for authors working on their novels.

 They can choose to be “paid” as they go.

 Journalists also have a nice little home here, especially those with very specific niches.

-Video game creators join Patreon and release updates and sneak-peaks to fans of their games.
+Video game creators join Patreon and release updates and sneak peaks of their games to their patrons.

-Some go as far as asking its patrons to help shoulder the game development bill.
+Some go as far as asking their patrons to help shoulder the game development bill.

 Watching online gamers do their thing (and narrate what their characters are doing on screen) has been around for several years and who wouldn’t want to get paid to play video games?